KumoCorp/kumomta/docs/changelog/main.md

 * webhooks and other lua delivery handlers didn't reuse connections correctly.
   Thanks to @cai-n! #135
 * `OOB` and `ARF` reports were incorrectly logged as `Reception` records
+* MIME Parser would discard whitespace from improperly encoded `message/rfc822` parts when rebuilding messages.